 A member of the Academy of Europe, Charles Forsdick was President of the Society for French Studies, 2012-14, and Co-Director of the Centre for the Study of International Slavery, 2010-13.
 He recently led an international project on '"Dark Tourism" in Comparative Perspective: Sites of Suffering, Sites of Memory' which included fieldwork in French Guiana, New Caledonia and Vietnam.
 Other current collaborative work includes two co-edited volumes on transnational French studies and postcolonial realms of memory, both due to appear with Liverpool University Press.
 He is Co-Investigator on the AHRC/GCRF network+ Antislavery Knowledge Network.
 Professor Forsdick co-ordinated, with Paul Gilroy and George McKay, the Reggae Research Network, and was co-investigator on an AHRC-funded project -- conducted in collaboration with the Runnymede Trust, and supported by the Arts Council England -- called 'Common Cause Research: enriching the Arts and Humanities through collaborations between universities and BME community partners'.
 He is currently CI on the AHRC GCRF network+, the Antislavery Knowledge Network.
 He is chair of the Editorial Advisory Board and a non-executive director at Liverpool University Press, and also edits a series for LUP called 'Contemporary French and Francophone Cultures' and for Anthem Press called 'Anthem Studies in Travel'.
-Forsdick is a member of Council at the University of Chester, and is currently chair of sub-panel D26 (Modern Languages and Linguistics) for REF2021.
+Forsdick has been a member of Council at the University of Chester since 2017, and is currently chair of sub-panel D26 (Modern Languages and Linguistics) for REF2021.